How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

 The goal you’ll need to finish for the day depends on your previous activities, which is great because it removes the need to plan for a balanced workout.

-Once you get paid to walk, the money is deposited directly into your HSA or HRA account every quarter.
+The money is deposited directly into your HSA or HRA account every quarter.

 Technically, Postmates allow you to deliver food or packages to clients via car, motorcycle, bike, or any other vehicle, but if you want to get paid for walking, here’s your chance.

-You just need to sign up to join the fleet, download the app, enter your bank details and pass a background check.
+You just need to sign up to join the fleet, download the app, enter your bank details, and pass a background check.